 Scott joined Watsi on July 25th, 2013.
-Six years ago, Scott became the 313th member to automatically support a new Watsi patient every month.
-Since then, 5,727 more people have become monthly donors!
-Scott's most recent donation traveled 8,800 miles to support Kong, a tour guide from Cambodia, to fund bilateral ear surgery.
+Seven years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation traveled 8,500 miles to support Victor, a newborn baby boy from Kenya, to fund a colostomy.